-As mentioned, you can ride your own vehicle if you have one.
+As mentioned, you can ride your vehicle if you have one.
 If not, you can take a tour or rent a vehicle.

 Mac Wood’s Dune Rides: This is a tamer experience, more of a tour of the dunes.
 Appropriate for kids, this option allows you to experience the dunes on a slower scenic ride.

 This is the tour we did, and I highly recommend it.
-This enables you to experience the full effects (minus dune jumping) but with an expert.
+This enables you to experience the full effects (minus dune jumping) with an expert.